Top 10 VoIP services

 2016.
 Viber launched Public Accounts for businesses

-Messaging app Viber is launching Public Accounts for businesses and brands who want to communicate with Viber users for marketing, customer service - or a bit of both, without a user needing to add that account as a contact first.
-Instead they can justsubscribe to them.
-Besides, by the end of November, Viber’s API will be integrated with between 10 and 15 popular CRM packages for customer service integration.
-Businesses can then send and read their Viber messages alongside all of their other social media, email and messaging interactions.
-Public Accounts puts Viber among several other consumer-focused messaging apps that already have similar feature: WeChat, Line and Facebook Messenger.
+Messaging app Viber is introducing Public Accounts for businesses and brands seeking to engage with Viber users for marketing purposes, customer service, or a combination of both, without the requirement of adding the account as a contact first.
+Users can now simply subscribe to these accounts.
+Additionally, by the end of November, Viber's API will be seamlessly integrated with approximately 10 to 15 popular CRM packages, enabling businesses to manage their Viber messages alongside their other social media, email, and messaging interactions.
+With the introduction of Public Accounts, Viber joins the ranks of other consumer-focused messaging apps such as WeChat, Line, and Facebook Messenger, all of which offer similar features.

 2016.
 Truecaller will be preinstalled on Huawei phones

-Stockholm-based Truecaller, which offers social features inside the caller app and uses a crowdsourced directory to help identify spam calls, has landed a partnership with Huawei which will see its caller ID and smart phone book app pre-loaded on Huawei smartphones.
-Truecaller migrated its standalone social calling app — Truedialler — into its main app in March, and the company revealed today that its users are now making more than 500 million calls per month.
-The average duration of each call is around 100 seconds, the company added.
-That’s pretty impressive when you consider that WhatsApp reached 100 million calls within its app per day earlier this year — yet it counts more than a billion active users.
+Stockholm-based Truecaller, renowned for its caller app with integrated social features and a crowdsourced directory to combat spam calls, has secured a partnership with Huawei.
+As a result, Truecaller's caller ID and smart phone book app will come pre-installed on Huawei smartphones.
+In March, Truecaller merged its standalone social calling app, Truedialler, into its primary application.
+The company recently disclosed that its users now generate over 500 million calls per month, with an average call duration of approximately 100 seconds.
+This achievement is noteworthy, especially considering that WhatsApp recorded 100 million in-app calls per day earlier this year, despite having more than a billion active users.

 2016.
 Viber adds end-to-end encryption and hidden chats

-Following WhatsApp, another popular messaging app Viber is introducing end-to-end encryption for all messages and calls on its platform, including group chats (you can chat with up to 200 people), and a way to ‘hide’ chats on your account alongside its existing expanded deleting function.
-The new privacy features will work across Android, iOS, PCs and Mac desktops, with the encryption coming with the latest app update (6.0) and a reauthentication of the app (via QR Code) to turn the feature on.
-Viber’s encryption will come with varying levels of security, which will show up in the form of a color-coded lock on the right side of the screen.
+Following in the footsteps of WhatsApp, Viber, another popular messaging app, has introduced end-to-end encryption for all messages and calls on its platform, including group chats (supporting up to 200 people).
+Additionally, Viber now offers a feature to 'hide' chats on your account, complementing its existing expanded deleting function.
+These new privacy features are available across Android, iOS, PCs, and Mac desktops, and can be activated by updating to the latest app version (6.0) and reauthenticating the app via QR Code.
+Viber's encryption provides different levels of security, visually represented by a color-coded lock displayed on the right side of the screen.

 2016.
 Rebtel adds unlimited international calling

-VoIP provider Rebtel introduced Rebel Calling to the United States, allowing for unlimited, free app-to-app calling without the need for a Wifi connection.
-Usually, when calling someone internationally, you pay ridiculous rates or you use an app like WhatsApp.
-Without a WiFi connection, apps like WhatsApp or FaceTime Audio require users to dip into their data plan to have the call.
-With Rebel, the app uses a data (or wifi) connection to place an app-to-app call, and then routes that call through local phone lines.
-This uses up no data and doesn’t require wifi, letting users make international calls on the go without cutting into their data plan.
-The Rebel Calling service is free for 50+ countries including the U.S. starting today and will eventually cost $1/month starting in 2017.
+VoIP provider Rebtel has introduced Rebel Calling to the United States, enabling unlimited and free app-to-app calling without the necessity of a WiFi connection.
+In most cases, when making international calls, individuals encounter exorbitant charges or resort to applications like WhatsApp.
+Without WiFi, applications such as WhatsApp or FaceTime Audio consume users' data allowances for calls.
+However, with Rebel, the app employs a data (or WiFi) connection to initiate an app-to-app call, which is then routed through local phone lines.
+This method does not utilize data and does not necessitate WiFi, allowing users to make international calls while on the move without depleting their data plan.
+The Rebel Calling service is currently available for over 50 countries, including the U.S., and will eventually require a $1/month fee starting in 2017.

 2015.
 Yahoo Messenger becomes a mobile messenger